Hill Walking in Kerry

 It was a 360 degrees panoramic views over the Beara Peninsula and surrounding coastline.
 Martha then guided us down safely although the ground was very wet and Angela was suffering due to her feet being wringing wet.

 We came down by an ancient standing stone and cairn and eventually out onto another small road which brought us down to Helen’s Bar at Kilmackillogue Pier.
 We were delighted to see that it was open and the seafood open sandwiches are incredible.
-After getting warmth back into Angela’s feet, we travelled back to get our cars and say good bye before departing our separate ways.
+After getting warmth back into Angela’s feet, we traveled back to get our cars and say good bye before departing our separate ways.

 Myself and Angela were now traveling onto Sneem where we would be staying for the next two nights as I got back to walking the Kerry way.